- News & Views

 Introduction by KoAnn Vikoren Skrzyniarz, Taught by Gil Friend, President/CEO, Natural Logic

-In this kick off session to the Sustainable Brand Bootcamp, learn who’s realizing what benefits in the drive to sustainable innovation.
-From new forms of investor support and share price stability to reduced expenses, improved brand equity and greater market share and sales, happier employees, stronger partnerships and more, the business benefits of making the commitment to start down a path toward building a more sustainable business and brand are many.
 Our series begins with a look at what many companies are already seeing in the way of return on their sustainable business leadership.
-Expect also a definition of terms to help you better interpret what you read and/or conversations you may encounter, as well as prepare you for the learning journey ahead.
+Expect also a definition of terms to help you better interpret what you may encounter as well as prepare you for the learning journey ahead.

 Maintaining robust, resilient supply chains and resource systems will become more difficult as time progresses with increased material, energy, and water constraints.
 Join Susan Burns of the Global Footprint Network as she explores the big issues at hand, and how to design systems that will adapt and thrive.

 Andrew Winston Author, Founder, The Big Pivot, Winston Eco-Strategies

 As investors and other stakeholders begin to demand increased innovation for sustainability, today’s brands must continue to raise the bar when setting a leadership agenda.
 Andrew Winston describes what that agenda should look like going forward, as we set ourselves on the path toward a healthy and sustainable future.